 The latest Medical Device software validation method (life cycle process model) developed is IEC 62304:2015 or ISO 62304.
 The new standard covers software development & maintenance, risk management according to ISO 14971, partitioning and safety classification of software items, and software process management.
 As per clause 3.12 of IEC 62304:2015, a Medical Device Software means “SOFTWARE SYSTEM that has been developed for the purpose of being incorporated into the MEDICAL DEVICE being developed or that is intended for use as a MEDICAL DEVICE in its own right”.

-Do the consultants assure CE Certificate?
+Do the consultants assure CE Mark?

 Cost of testing as per the harmonized standard